markeytos/CloudWatcher/README.md

 1) Go to Azure Active Directory > Enterprise Applications and select the application created as the runas account. (you might have to change the filter to all applications and search for the name of your application)

 1) Copy the object ID shown in the application page.

+1) Get the Directory Readers Role ID running 'Get-AzureADDirectoryRole'

-1) Run the following commands replacing <App ObjectID> with the app's object Id.
+1) Run the following commands replacing <App ObjectID> with the app's object Id. and the role ID with the 'Directory readers' role ID.

 ```powershell
 $roleID = '700d08d5-5e3b-4147-aef6-636400b78af6'